OriBloch/Aircraft-Intelligence-Hub/README.md

    - Use the bar to see before and after images.

 5. **Download Detection**
-   - Press Download Button to download the detections
+   - Press the Download Button to download the detections

 6. **Airport Analysis**
    - Select airport, start and end date for analysis

 7. **Review Graphs**
    - Review 4 unique graphs for specific airport and time selected

 8. **Developer Changes**
    - See main.py for instructions on developer changes